Department of Culture and Global Studies

 VAT no: DK 29102384

-As of 1 July 2017 Cultural Encounters in Pre-modern Societies (CEPS) has a new PhD student!
+As of 1 January 2018 the research group on Cultural Encounters in Premodern Societies (CEPS) has a new associate professor!

-As of 1 September 2017 Research Center on Development and International Relations (DIR) has a new assistant professor!
+As of 1 January 2018, the Centre for Innovation and Research in Culture and Living in the Arctic (CIRCLA) and the Research Center on Development and International Relations (DIR) have a new PhD student!

-As of 1 August 2017 Centre for Discourses in Transition (C-DiT) has a new PhD student!
+As of 1 January 2018, the Centre for Discourses in Transition (C-DiT) has a new associate professor!

 Minori Takahashi has been working as a guest researcher at the Department of Culture and Global Studies at Aalborg University since March 2017.
 During his 10-months-long stay at AAU, he is affiliated with the CIRCLA - Centre for Innovation and Research in Culture and Living in the Arctic.